geolr/rumau_docs_public/shell_linux.md

 `find -type d` is for finding only *directories*

-`find -name "*.txt"` looks for patterns in name (glob), case-sensitive
+`find -name "*.txt"` looks for patterns in name (glob), case-sensitive ==> without the quotes (not sure difference single vs. double) the shell would attempt to interpret *.txt

 `-iname` would be case-insensitive